fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 4. In cases where the answerer is unable to support the payload configuration specified in a given "a=rid" line in the offer, the answerer MUST remove the corresponding "a=rid" line.
+   This includes situations in which the answerer does not understand one or more of the constraints in the "a=rid" line that has an associated value.

 ## Offering Processing of the SDP Answer {#sec-rid_answer_recv}